Mahdi: Pre-Islamic ideas

+Mahdi's advent is linked to the Christian concept of the Second Coming of Jesus, the Jewish concept of Mashiach ben David, and the Zoroastrian concept of the Saoshyant.
 Some historians suggest that the term itself was probably introduced into Islam by southern Arabian tribes who had settled in Syria in the mid-7th century.
 They believed that the Mahdi would lead them back to their homeland and re-establish the Himyarite Kingdom.
 They also believed that he would eventually conquer Constantinople.
 It has also been suggested that the concept of the Mahdi may have been derived from earlier messianic Jewish and Christian beliefs.
 Accordingly, traditions were introduced to support certain political interests, especially anti-Abbasid sentiments.
 These traditions about the Mahdi appeared only at later times in hadith books such as Sunan Abi Dawud and Sunan al-Tirmidhi, but are absent from the early works of Muhammad al-Bukhari and Muslim ibn al-Hajjaj.